murphya14/Fitness-webpage/TESTING.md

 ## Further testing:

 1. Received feedback from students, friends and family who viewed the website on different devices. _Nav bar was taking up half the screen in medium devices and needed to be fixed so it was left at the top of the page._
+2. Difficulty with creating the links when in <select> mode for mobiles.
+Need to learn JavaScript to implement this feature.